edcedcedcedc/computer-science-specialization/README.md

-This is the final project for the Game Development specialization of Open Education in Computer Science at [Open Source Society University](https://github.com/edcedcedcedc/computer-science).
+Final project for the Game Development specialization of Open Education in Computer Science from [Open Source Society University](https://github.com/edcedcedcedc/computer-science).

+---

-## Topics Covered
+#### Topics Covered

-- **Character Creation and Movement**
+- Character Creation and Movement
-- **Input for PC and Console Controllers**
+- Input for PC and Console Controllers
-- **Extensive Use of Animation Blueprints**
+- Extensive Use of Animation Blueprints
   - Anim Instances and their C++ parents
   - 1D and 2D Blendspaces
   - Strafing, Turn-in-Place, Aim Offsets